 ]]>

-Treasured Preservationist https://www.ewu.edu/magazine/stories/treasured-preservationist/ Tue, 13 Oct 2020 20:09:43 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=577 Pauline Flett, Salish language preservationist and scholar, helped lay the groundwork for Native language education programs across Washington state By...]]>
+Treasured Preservationist https://www.ewu.edu/magazine/news/treasured-preservationist/ Tue, 13 Oct 2020 20:09:43 +0000 https://www.ewu.edu/magazine/?post_type=stories&p=577 Pauline Flett, Salish language preservationist and scholar, helped lay the groundwork for Native language education programs across Washington state By Eastern Magazine In June 1998, Pauline Flett appeared on Garrison Keillor’s A Prairie Home Companion radio show.
+With the host translating at her side, Flett told the traditional story of the coming of the salmon...]]>

 Pauline Flett, Salish language preservationist and scholar, helped lay the groundwork for Native language education programs across Washington state